Vocabulary for ESL Students – Six Lesson Plans to Get Started

 Download the lesson plan Vocabulary – Jobs here:

 Vocabulary – Clothing

 Even though this lesson plan is geared towards working students, students of all backgrounds will appreciate this lesson plan about clothing.
 It features clothing-related vocabulary that is a bit more specific (collar, high heels), as well as useful adjectives to describe clothes.
-This makes it a great vocabulary-focused lesson plan for intermediate-level students!
-It goes perfectly with the third lesson in our Step-By-Step curriculum on Money and Shopping.
+Also, this makes it a great vocabulary-focused lesson plan for intermediate-level students!
+Finally, this lesson goes perfectly with the third lesson in our Step-By-Step curriculum on Money and Shopping.

 Download the lesson plan Vocabulary – Clothing here:

 Vocabulary – Nationality